A Heavy Nonpresence: Part One (2017)

 Part I: Artist talk by Ingrid Pollard followed by a screening of selected film and video by Ja’Tovia Gary, Black Audio Film Collective and from the British Pathé Archive.
 Both events were was followed by discussion: the first about racialised constructions of the English countryside foregrounded by Ingrid Pollard’s land/place-oriented photographic practice, and the second around welfare, anti-Black violence and displacement raised by the screening program.

-Part II: An afternoon of workshops, presentations, and discussions about navigating austerity, particularly housing-related benefits cuts that have pushed Black women, femmes, and nonbinary people outside of the city.
+Part II: An afternoon of workshops, presentations, and discussions about navigating austerity, particularly housing-related benefits cuts that have pushed Black people outside of the city.
 Foregrounding the shame that austerity ideology and antiblackness construct around Black access to welfare, we unpicked the fallacy of independence/self-sufficiency while pooling ideas for surviving housing insecurity.

 Photos: Sean D. Henry-Smith, 2017